CAMeL-Lab/camel_tools_updates/docs/index.md

 # CAMeL Tools Updates

-## Coming Soon

-This page will have the latest updates on the different components from [CAMeL Tools](https://github.com/CAMeL-Lab/camel_tools).
+This page contains the latest updates on the different components from [CAMeL Tools](https://github.com/CAMeL-Lab/camel_tools).

 ## Posts